vmaldosan/track-merger/README.md

 8. Tyding-up the code.
     * Check unit test coverage.

-    <sup>(1)</sup> Currently if TCX files contain literals like "Running" and "Active", deserialization throws errors, so files need to be preprocessed to make those literals uppercase.
+    <sup>(1)</sup> Currently if TCX files contain literals like _"Running"_ and _"Active"_, deserialization throws errors, so files need to be preprocessed to make those literals uppercase.

-    <sup>(2)</sup> Jackson raises an error when reading `<Creator>` element, which is placed after all the laps.
+    <sup>(2)</sup> Jackson raises an error when reading `Creator` element, which is placed after all the laps.
+This is due to this element being abstract, because there are some elements extending it (to be exact, `Device` and `Application`).

 ## User manual